 If you've had general anesthesia, you'll wake up in a recovery room.
 You'll typically spend at least a few hours in the hospital or clinic so that your medical team can watch your recovery.
 If you've had a lot of fluid removed, you may stay overnight to make sure that you're not dehydrated or in shock from fluid loss.

 After the procedure

-You may need to wait a few days before returning to work and a few weeks before resuming your normal activities — including exercise.
+You may need to wait a few days before going back to work.
+It may take a few weeks before you can start your usual activities, including exercise.

 During this time, expect some differences in shape as the remaining fat settles into position.
 It will take weeks to months for the swelling to go down and to see the final results.